Want to learn more about the Social Innovation

 Offered Weekday Evenings or Online

 This course examines ethical issues in the practice of professions in public life.
-Significant issues such as justice, honesty, and respect for persons are examined in study and dialogue as they emerge in human experience.
+Significant issues such as justice, honesty, and respect for persons are examined and dialogue as they emerge in human experience.
 Philosophical and religious perspectives regarding ethics are considered.
 Prerequisites: None

-- Studies in Change (IC 850, 3 credits)
+- Studies in Change: (IC 850, 3 credits)

 Offered Online or Predominantly Online